 Welcome to Ask An Accountant, where we take your payroll and accounting queries and help you make sense of them.
 Whether you’re doing payroll for the first time or you’re a seasoned veteran, we’re here to make sure you never have to worry about something going over your head.

 So you’ve started a business and you’re setting up payroll for your first employee—congrats!
+You may want to check out our complete guide on setting up payroll while you're at it.
 However, you might have noticed that you need a Business Number (BN) to get started.
 But what is a Business Number?
 We talked to Knit People’s Senior Accounting Associate Guriqbal ‘Guri’ Singh to find out.

 What is a Business Number (BN)?